UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       The object's position. [x, y, z] On write: local position, on read: world position

-      .. deprecated:: use :data:`localPosition` and :data:`worldPosition`.
+      .. deprecated:: use :attr:`localPosition` and :attr:`worldPosition`.

       :type: :class:`mathutils.Vector`